UK Spouse Visa Extension

 The five years are made up of 2.5 years granted on the initial application (or 33 months if you initially applied for entry clearance from outside the UK) and further 2.5 years granted on the extension application.
 After five years of residence as the spouse or partner, you become eligible for indefinite leave to remain provided your leave to remain was granted under the five-year route, you continue to meet the requirements and have passed the Life in the UK test and the B1 English language test if applicable.

-Financial requirements for the extension of stay are the same which you had to meet in your initial application if you were granted leave under the 5-year route.
+Financial requirements for the extension of stay are the same as those you had to meet in your initial application if you were granted leave under the 5-year route.

 The application for extension of stay is just as complex as the initial application and the refusal can set the clock back or even require that the applicant leaves the country and reapplies from abroad.
 The safest way to ensure a successful outcome of the application is to have a reputable immigration lawyer to represent you.